Bufas ransomware removal instructions

 What is Bufas?

-Bufas is a part of Djvu ransomware family, it was discovered by Michael Gillespie.
-Since it is a ransomware-type program, it encrypts data stored on victim's computer, it makes files unaccessible unless a ransom is paid.
-Simply said, victims are forced to buy a decryption tool from cyber criminals who developed Bufas.
-This ransomware adds the ".bufas" extension to every encrypted file, for example, if a file is named "1.jpg", then Bufas renames it to "1.jpg.bufas" and so on.
-Additionally, it creates a ransom note ("_readme.txt") and puts in folders that contain encrypted data.
+Discovered by Michael Gillespie, Bufas is a part of the Djvu ransomware family.
+Since this is a ransomware-type program, it encrypts data stored on the victim's computer, rendering files inaccessible unless a ransom is paid.
+Victims are encouraged to purchase a decryption tool from the cyber criminals who developed Bufas.
+This ransomware adds the ".bufas" extension to each encrypted file.
+For example, "1.jpg" is renamed to "1.jpg.bufas".
+Additionally, it creates a ransom message in the "_readme.txt" file, which it stores in folders that contain encrypted data.

-The ransom note is created to inform victims that their files were encrypted using strongest encryption and the only way to recover (decrypt) them is to purchase a decryption tool and key.
-They can be purchased for $980, however, Bufas's developers offer a discount of 50% for victims who will contact them in 72 hours after encryption.
-They can be contacted via firstname.lastname@example.org or email@example.com email address, or @datastore account on Telegram.
-Once contacted, they will provide information on how to make a payment.
-Before paying victims can send them one file that they will decrypt for free.
-Cyber criminals offer it to prove that they have the decryption tool.
-They promise to send it once the ransom is paid.
-However, we do not recommend to pay them.
-People who trust them often get scammed.
-They pay the ransom but do not get anything (decryption tool) in return.
-Most of the times files encrypted by ransomware-type programs can be decrypted using the decryption tools that only particular ransomware's developers have.
-Simply said, in mot cases there is no other way to decrypt data.
-Nevertheless, programs that belong to Djvu ransomware family sometimes can be decrypted using an offline decryption tool.
-However, only if there was no Internet connection or the server used by cyber criminals was not responding while Bufas was encrypting data.
-Another way to avoid having to pay ransomware developers is to restore files from a data backup.
+The ransom message is used to inform victims that their files were encrypted using the strongest encryption, and the only way to recover (decrypt) them is to purchase a decryption tool and key.
+These can be purchased for $980, however, Bufas's developers offer a discount of 50% for victims who contact them within 72 hours after encryption.
+They can be contacted via the firstname.lastname@example.org or email@example.com email address, or @datastore account on Telegram.
+They then provide information about how to make payment.
+Before paying, victims are permitted to send one file that they will decrypt and return free of charge.
+Cyber criminals offer this as 'proof' that they have a decryption tool.
+They promise to send the tool once the ransom is paid, however, we advise that you do not pay them.
+People who trust these criminals are usually scammed - they pay the ransom but receive no decryption tool, or anything else, in return.
+Files encrypted by ransomware-type programs can be decrypted only using tools held by specific ransomware developers.
+In most cases, there is no other way to decrypt data, however, programs that belong to Djvu ransomware family sometimes can be decrypted using an offline decryption tool.
+This is only possible, however, if there was no Internet connection or the server used by cyber criminals was not responding while Bufas was encrypting data.
+Avoid paying ransomware developers and restore your files from a backup if you have one.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-There are plenty of programs that are similar to Bufas. yG, Qbtex and Codnat are just a couple of them.
-Typically, cyber criminals use them to encrypt data and to blackmail victims (force them to purchase a decryption tool).
-Main differences usually are the price of a decryption and encryption algorithm that is used to lock data.
-Unfortunately, most victims do not have many options: either to pay the ransom and hope that cyber criminals will send them tools required for a decryption, or to use data backup and restore everything from there.
-That is why we recommend to create backups regularly and store them on remote server or unplugged storage device.
+There are many programs that are similar to Bufas including yG, Qbtex, and Codnat.
+These are just a few examples.
+Typically, cyber criminals use them to encrypt data and blackmail victims by forcing them to purchase a decryption tool.
+The main differences are usually cost of decryption and encryption algorithm that is used to lock data.
+Unfortunately, most victims do not have many options: pay the ransom and hope that cyber criminals will send them the tools required for decryption, or; use a data backup and restore everything from there.
+Therefore, we recommend that you maintain regular backups and store them on a remote server or unplugged storage device.

 How did ransomware infect my computer?